When you see someone pick-up trash, not their own, you think 'hey that's pretty cool' right?

 What if that 'cool' act could be turned into a great cross-training activity?
 Well it can, I've tried it, and I hope I can inspire you to try it too.

-I was driving home one day and while stopped at a red light I observed an old man running down the roadside trail in a rather odd way.
+I was driving home one day and while stopped at a red light I observed an older gentleman running along the roadside in a rather odd way.
 He would run, bend down, then continue running at random intervals.

 As he came closer it became evident what he was doing.
-His "run, squat, run" routine was the result of picking up trail trash.
-He was very clearly not a homeless person, not some bum looking for a meal in the ditches.
-He was an eldery gentleman, notably a seasoned runner, happily running along picking up garbage as he went.
+His "run, squat, run" routine was to pick up trash along the trail.
+He was notably a seasoned runner, happily running along picking up garbage as he went.

 “THAT is just so cool” I thought to myself "what a fantastic idea."